-cPanel to cPanel migration
+cPanel to cPanel Migration

 cPanel to cPanel migration involves transferring email accounts, websites, databases, and related data between two cPanel servers.
 This is commonly required when upgrading hosting plans or switching to a new hosting provider.
 A well-executed migration ensures uninterrupted access to services and data.